 • Slippage: The difference between your expected execution price and what you actually get.
 Happens in fast markets or low liquidity pairs.

 • MetaTrader (MT4/MT5): The standard software most forex brokers use.
-Charting, trade execution, indicators — it’s the cockpit.
+Charting, trade execution, and indicators are the cockpit.

-Before Bitcoin showed up, forex trading was a closed circuit — banks, hedge funds, and a few retail traders fighting over basis points in the EUR/USD.
+Before Bitcoin showed up, forex trading was a closed circuit—banks, hedge funds, and a few retail traders fighting over basis points in the EUR/USD.
 You picked a currency pair, speculated on which direction it would move, and made your play using leverage.
-The goal was simple: buy low, sell high, or the reverse — just with more zeros and more risk.
+The goal was simple: buy low, sell high, or the reverse with more zeros and more risk.

 Now throw Bitcoin into the mix.